US residential cleaning market, mapped

 Why split residential cleaning from disaster restoration?

 Recurring maid service bills 80 to 200 dollars per visit, paid out of household discretionary income.
 Disaster restoration averages around 4,000 dollars per claim, paid mostly by insurance carriers.
-The two markets share a NAICS code in some classifications and a customer search on Google, but the buyers, the unit economics, and the procurement cycle are different categories.
+The two markets share an industry bucket in some classifications and a customer search on Google, but the buyers, the unit economics, and the procurement cycle are different categories.
 Public reports lump them.
 Your AE pipeline should not.

 See the cleaning services dataset before you pay for it.